harshsandhu44/health-drive/README.md

 ## 1. Executive Summary

 This PRD outlines the Minimum Viable Product (MVP) for a B2B SaaS platform designed for healthcare facilities.
 The platform streamlines appointment management, department organization, patient communication, and subscription plan management.
-The MVP leverages Next.js with TypeScript, Clerk for authentication and organization metadata, Supabase for the database, Twilio for messaging, Paytm for billing, shadcn/ui with Tailwind CSS for UI, and Framer Motion for animations.
+The MVP leverages Next.js with TypeScript, Clerk for authentication and organization metadata, Supabase for the database, Twilio for messaging, shadcn/ui with Tailwind CSS for UI, and Framer Motion for animations.
 Organization and user data are managed in Clerk, with no Supabase tables for facilities or staff profiles.
+Billing is handled manually by admins setting plan details in Clerk, with records logged in Supabase.

 ## 2. Objectives

 - Enable healthcare facilities to manage patient appointments efficiently.
 - Organize departments within facilities.
 - Facilitate appointment-related communication with patients via SMS.
-- Provide subscription plans (Starter, Pro, Business) managed via a custom Paytm-based billing system.
+- Provide subscription plans (Starter, Pro, Business) managed manually by admins.
 - Deliver a secure, scalable, and user-friendly platform for healthcare administrators.

 ## 3. Target Audience